sanemat/seeds/smarty-or-plain-php-or-else.md

 big framework has own template engine.
 cakephp have plain php and helper class.
 if framework have plugin system, it only for one framework.
-Smarty however, work with many framework bad way.
+Smarty however, work with many framework know-how bad way.
 ANd how to use with smarty knowledge is shared.
 Like QuickForm.